Home » Vegetables » Bacon Brussels Sprouts

 Can I Make This Recipe Ahead of Time?

-You can definitely shred and slice your shallots, Brussel sprouts and bacon earlier in the day.
+You can definitely shred and slice your shallots, Brussels sprouts and bacon earlier in the day.
 In general, though, this recipe is best served straightaway after cooking.
 While it does warm up relatively well if you have leftovers, you want to be very, very careful to reheat it only very gently and NOT to overcook those sprouts (see above for more info on the perils of overcooking).
 Also, if you’re going to try reheating later, you’ll want to hold off on adding the nuts until just before serving, so they’re as crunchy as possible.

-When Are Brussel Sprouts in Season?
+When Are Brussels Sprouts in Season?

-Serve up these yummy Bacon Brussel Sprouts for the holidays.
+Serve up these yummy Bacon Brussels Sprouts for the holidays.
 They really are delightful with Thanksgiving turkey, or as a Christmas side dish with prime rib, roasts and ham.
 (Maybe with our Rosemary Roasted Potatoes and either a festive Thanksgiving Salad or a wreath-shaped Christmas Salad.)

 But I’m just gonna bet you’ll be making these all year ’round, too.
 (I sure do!)
 They’re perfectly quick, perfectly delicious.

 And honestly, kind of addictive.
-(True story: just the other night, my husband called to tell me how much he was looking forward to having these Brussel Sprouts and Bacon for dinner that night!)
+(True story: just the other night, my husband called to tell me how much he was looking forward to having these Brussels Sprouts and Bacon for dinner that night!)

 Overhead closeup of final recipe in white serving dish.